 Also in 2016 Johannes Grau made his debut as Nemorino in Donizetti's "L'Elisir d'amore" - Theater Ulm.
 Furthermore he sang the opera Königskinder, in the role of the Königsohn under the direction of GMD Sebastian Weigle.
 At the Easter Festival in Baden-Baden 2017 he sang the role of Don José in Carmen.

-In August 2018 he will be singing his role debut of Max in Freischütz.
+In 2018 he sang the role of Max in “Der Freischütz”.